William McKinley: Panama canal

 Closer to home, McKinley and Hay engaged in negotiations with Britain over the possible construction of a canal across Central America.
 The Clayton–Bulwer Treaty, which the two nations signed in 1850, prohibited either from establishing exclusive control over a canal there.
 The war had exposed the difficulty of maintaining a two-ocean navy when the Navy had to sail all the way around South America to reach the Pacific.
 Now, with American business and military interests even more involved in Asia, a canal seemed more essential than ever, and McKinley pressed for a renegotiation of the treaty.
 Hay and the British ambassador, Julian Pauncefote, agreed that the United States could control a future canal, provided that it was open to all shipping and not fortified.
 McKinley was satisfied with the terms, but the Senate rejected them, demanding that the United States be allowed to fortify the canal.
 Hay was embarrassed by the rebuff and offered his resignation, but McKinley refused it and ordered him to continue negotiations to achieve the Senate's demands.
 He was successful, and a new treaty was drafted and approved, but not before McKinley's assassination in 1901.
-The result under Roosevelt was the Panama Canal.
+Construction of the Panama Canal was begun during Roosevelt's administration.